KevinKrawiec/KevinKrawiec/README.md

 # Hi, I'm Kevin! 👋

-I am a Computer Science student from Wrocław (Poland), specializing in Cloud Application Programming.
+I am a Computer Science student in Wrocław (Poland), specializing in Cloud Application Programming.
 I am currently focusing on building a solid foundation in Python and T-SQL.

 👯 I'm highly motivated to start my career in IT and I'm actively looking for my first internship or junior position. 👯